scrasmussen/tools/README.md

 ```

 * To find available profiling software type `module keyword profiling`
 or `ml keyword profiling`.
-To see the manual on `module` for what this
+To see the manual for `module` to read what
-command does and other information, type `man module`.
+the command does and other information, type `man module`.

 * Select module from list: `module load tau` or `ml tau`.
 Type `ml` or `module list` to check that the modules have loaded correctly.